bpamos/bird-predictor/README.md

 # Bee Eater Web App:

+The Bee Eater Web app uses a ResNet34 transfer learning model to predict 3 different Bee Eater bird classes.
+The bird images are extracted from google image search urls.
+There are 480 bird images (384 test set, 96 validation set) used to train the model.
+The model was trained with 2 epochs on an unfrozen ResNet34 transfer learning model using SGD to find the learning rate.
+The model has a final error rate of 10.4167%

 * Web App is not currently deployed, the provided link will not work The Bee Eater app can be found https://bird-predictor.onrender.com

 * Web app image:

 ![](images/bee-eater-app-image.PNG)